 Thank you to Fly Zermatt for hosting me.
-As always, all opinions expressed in my posts are my own!
+As always, all opinions are my own.
 This post contains affiliate links.
 At no additional cost to you, I may earn a small commission if you make a purchase through these links.
 You can see my full disclosure policy here.

 As you know, I got the amazing opportunity to travel to Switzerland a few months ago.
 One of the cities we had the honor of visiting was the adorable, alpine ski resort town of Zermatt.
 Not only is it adorable but Zermatt is mostly car-free which makes it quiet and friendly to the environment.
 Admittedly, there are SO many wonderful things to do and see in Zermatt, Switzerland!
 While I enjoyed everything we did, one activity really stood out above all others-paragliding with the Matterhorn with Fly Zermatt!